YigitAsik/yigitasik.github.io/README.md

 ### README

-Personal website/blog that consists of posts related to statistics, sports analytics, and data science in general.
+Personal website/blog that consists of posts related to statistics, data science, and sports analytics.